All Episodes

 Both Fox News contributors.

-Uh, and I wish the Democrats had gone back through history and remembered Ronald President Ronald Reagan in 1986 in Reykjavik walking out of a meeting uh with Secretary Gorbachev and not signing a deal.
+You know, Sean, I want to highlight the letter, and I wish the Democrats had gone back through history and remembered President Ronald Reagan in 1986 in Reykjavik walking out of a meeting. with Secretary Gorbachev and not signing a deal, demanding that the president bring back something tangible.

-Yes, we'd like to see something tangible, but the president has said he's not in a Rush, and I think that's exactly the right tone to take with Kim Jong-un.
+Yes, we'd like to see something tangible, but the president has said he's not in a rush, and I think that's exactly the right tone to take with Kim Jong-un.

 Democrats would do well to just study a little bit of history, I think.

-Well, I think they need to do that.
+Yeah, well, I think they need to do that.

 Yep.